 Hi readers and welcome to the very first post in my series “Become of Blogger”.
 In this series of posts, I intend to give you all of the great tips I gathered along the way to start, grow and experiment with your blog.

-So you have finally decided to start your creative journey, but you don’t yet know where to start, what to do or expect?
-Well, first of all, congratulations ! 🥳 Blogging, Vlogging and overall creating content on the internet is one of the most rewarding experiences I know and I’m sure you won’t regret it.
-In this post, I’ll share 5 reasons why I think you should launch your own online plateform.
+So you have finally decided to start your creative journey, but you don’t yet know where to start, what to do, or expect?
+Well, first of all, congratulations! 🥳 Blogging, Vlogging, and overall creating content on the internet are some of the most rewarding experiences I know and I’m sure you won’t regret it.
+In this post, I’ll share 5 reasons why I think you should launch your own online platform.

 1) Show how creative you are

 I think that creating content on the internet (especially blogging) is an amazing way to express yourself.
 You are completely free to do whatever the hell you want, write however you want, take pictures, shoot videos, experiment with code, anything.

 When you have the freedom to do anything you want, the only thing left to do is to show how creative you are.
 And by creating a little bit every day you’ll learn a lot and open yourself to even more creative ideas.
 Don’t deprive the world of the amazing ideas in your head, share them!Having fun while painting

 Whether you decide to go by your own name or by a pseudo, having a blog will go a long way toward helping you develop your personal brand.
 Why should you?

 In today’s hyper-connected world, building your personal brand allows you to “be present” and have a home on the Internet.
 By showing your work and what you’re good at, you open yourself to opportunities.
 Maybe your next employer or best friend will be one of your readers.
 Maybe some brands will want to work with you or maybe one day your blog will turn into a lucrative business.
 Either way, you won't find out until you try!A computer showing Unsplash